Rotating Proto-Neutron Stars Admixed with Mirror Dark Matter: A two fluid approach: Results and analysis

 Additionally, we assess the thermal and lepton effects at different stages of stellar evolution, using the cold, catalyzed stellar configuration as a baseline.
 We observe that the $I_{BM}$ increases during the second ($Y_l = 0.2,\ s_B = 2$) and third ($Y_{\nu_e} = 0,\ s_B = 2$) stages, when the star is relatively hot and has an expanded radius, compared to the first stage ($Y_l = 0.4,\ s_B = 1$), where the temperature is lower due to the higher lepton content and the radius relatively smaller.
 The lowest values of $I_{BM}$ occur when the star becomes cold and catalyzed, as evident in \cref{tab:Mmax_R14_Mb_Tc} measured at $1.4\,\rm M_\odot$ \cite{Silva:2020acr}.
-Additionally, focusing on the gray line in the plot, which represents the inferred value of $I_{BM}$ for PSR J0740+6620 as determined in \cite{Li_2022}, highlights this distinction.
-This behavior arises because the equation of state softens when thermal pressure causes the star to expand, leading to an increase in the stellar radius and, consequently, a higher moment of inertia.
+This behavior arises because the EoS softens when thermal pressure causes the star to expand, leading to an increase in the stellar radius and, consequently, a higher moment of inertia.
 As discussed earlier, the presence of DM does not contribute directly to pressure support but adds to the star’s gravitational mass, which leads to a more centralized distribution of baryons and a reduction in $I_{BM}$.
 This effect offers a potential avenue for indirectly inferring the presence of DM, since future precise measurements of $I_{BM}$ that deviate from predictions assuming no DM could signal its influence.
 Thus, for a fixed $M_{\rm tot}$, the $I_{BM}$ for DMANS is higher than that of no DM content.
 The relationship between $I_{BM}(M_{\rm tot})$ serves as a valuable diagnostic tool for testing the nuclear matter EoS under extreme conditions, probing the presence of DM during PNS evolution, and linking theoretical models to pulsar observations.

 }

 {In \Cref{Mass_Zp} we examine polar redshift $Z_p$ as a function of $M_{\rm tot}$.
 The plot offers insight into how thermodynamic conditions, such as the $s_B$ and the $Y_l$, together with the presence of DM, influence spacetime curvature, internal stellar structure, and the observable signatures of evolving PNSs.
 Generally, higher values of the gravitational redshift $Z_p$ indicate stronger gravity and a more compact star, while lower values correspond to weaker gravity and a less compact configuration \cite{1994ApJ...423L.117C, Lattimer:2000nx,Rather:2021yxo}.
 Comparing the plots at different stages of the stellar evolution, we observe that for a fixed $M_{\rm tot}$, the $Z_p$ decreases for hotter stars, i.e., the second and third stages, compared to the first due to higher radii and increases again when it is cold and catalyzed due to increased compactness.